 - Documents that show the registered drivers of the rental vehicle

-- Your original rental vehicle agreement, that shows the excess or deductible amount you are responsible for.
+- Copy of your rental vehicle agreement, that shows the excess or deductible amount you are responsible for.

 - Written notification from the rental vehicle company showing the amount of excess withheld and confirmation of the repair cost.

 - Documents/bank statements to prove whether or not any refunds were given by the rental vehicle company.

 For more information on rental vehicle claims click here.